bcgov/WALLY/imports/databc/README.md

 #### Hydat (Federal Government)

 Hydat is not a DataBC layer, and the tools in this folder will not work.
-See the `../hydat` folder.
+See the `./hydat` folder.

-### Loading data
+### 2. Loading data

 DataBC geojson data is loaded using ogr2ogr.
 Once a zipped geojson file is available on s3 storage (which should have happened if using either `wfs_direct_download.sh` or `download_layer.sh`), use `load_layer_data.sh` (job: import.job.yaml).
 This script will run ogr2ogr on the zipped geojson file, and will then update the `metadata.data_source` table to indicate that the data was updated. **Important:** the updated date is taken from the "last modified" value of the source geojson file, and NOT the time when the load script was run.
 This is to prevent data from being reported as recently updated if the script was run on stale data (for whatever reason).

-### Generating Mapbox vector tiles
+### 3. Generating Mapbox vector tiles

-To be completed...
+The tiles folder contains a script for generating tiles: `./create_tileset.sh <layer_name>`.
+This script will create an mbtiles file (Mapbox vector tiles) out of a geojson file (stored in Minio/S3 storage) for the layer_name given.
+This step depends upon data downloaded in step 1.
+The data should match the data loaded in the database (step 2), but these steps can be run in any order or at the same time.

+The output of `create_tileset.sh` is a `layer_name.mbtiles` file in the mbtiles bucket of the Minio storage.

-### Uploading vector tiles to the Mapbox service
+### 4. Uploading vector tiles to the Mapbox service

 To be completed...